About Us

 Founding President

-Dr. Christina Pettan-Brewer is a veterinarian, researcher, and a global reference in One Health.
-She works at the intersection of human, animal, and environmental health, with notable contributions to the UN, One Health Brazil, and research on zoonoses, biodiversity, and conservation.
+Dr. Christina Pettan-Brewer is a veterinarian, researcher, and global authority on One Health.
+She works at the intersection of human, animal, and environmental health, with a focus on the UN, One Health Brazil, and research on zoonoses, biodiversity, and conservation.

 Samuel F. Bressan